Holymoorside: School

 There has been a school in Holymoorside since 12 February 1872, which was constructed and funded by the mill-owning "Manlove" family.
 The school was situated on New Road before moving to its current location in the Doghole hamlet area of Holymoor Road in June 2002.
 The old school buildings have been converted into apartments.
 The original school bell hangs from the wall in the current school's reception area.

 The school site was previously an orchard, which had been compulsorily purchased by the council in 1931.
 Proposals to construct an Approved school in the 1950s were not followed through and the site continued use as an orchard full of apple trees and several greenhouses used to grow fruit and vegetables for a local market stall.
 Construction began in 1999.

-The school features eleven classrooms, a music room, library and a large hall used for assemblies, dining and PE.
-There is also a 52 place nursery.
+The Headteacher of the school is Mr Ian Holmes, who has been in post since 2021.
+The school features twelve classrooms, a music room, library and a large hall used for assemblies, dining and PE.
+There is also a 26 place nursery.
 The grounds of the school include a turning circle, playgrounds with climbing frames, a large field for sports, and a pond and a wood to the north of the site used for Forest School activities.

 The school was rated 'Good' by Ofsted in 2018.

 Local folklore and supernatural activity

 The village lies on the eastern edge of Beeley Moor, which has many tales associated with it, including a lost traveller who can be heard moaning on the first full moon in March.
 In addition, there is a large beast-like animal that has been known to dart in front of cars on the moors.

 There are several tales of the supernatural throughout the village.
 An area of the River Hipper, situated near the primary school, is called Little Blackpool and is reputedly haunted by a hooded figure.
 The ghost of young lady and her dalmatian were seen in a nearby field, disappearing behind a hawthorn bush in the 1980s.
 The lady had been shot dead the previous day.
 The figure of Mary Queen of Scots has been seen at Hipper Hall.
-Monks from Beauchief Abbey have been sighted walking along Chander Hill Lane and near Harewood Grange, where there was a monastery farm.
+Canons from Beauchief Abbey have been sighted walking along Chander Hill Lane and near Harewood Grange, where there was a monastery farm.

 A now ruined farmstead in the Cathole Valley is home to a legend of a mother and her sons sheltering in a nearby cavern, where they would house stolen horses that were brought across Harewood Moor.
 Local author CA Gedge wrote a book titled "The Reluctant Rebel", inspired by the legend.

 Walton Holymoorside Primary School is haunted by lights turning themselves on in the evenings when the school is locked up, along with loud banging noises and footsteps in an alleyway when no one is on the site.